-Scroll down to read more about Grolsch’s changing process and the positive effects it has had so far.
+Continue reading to learn about Grolsch’s changing process and the positive effects it has had so far.

 Every year in October, employees have the opportunity to rearrange their employment terms.
 They can, for example, change their working hours or choose specific employee benefits such as extra holidays or a bicycle.

 However, all these changes need to be written down in a bunch of forms.

 When you’re as big a company as Grolsch, all this paperwork can lead to quite an administrative challenge.
 Especially when you’re working with different CLA’s (collective labor agreements) and previous employee benefits.

 Back in the day, every Groslch employee needed to fill in a 7 pages long paper form.
 Sometimes HR advisors even had to explain the pros and cons of each individual situation.
 It’s not hard to imagine that this process took a lot of time, effort and money – and that something needed to change.